Aceinna/docs_openrtk/tools/debug.rst

 .. image:: ../media/CLI.png

-It allows to send custom ASCII commands to OpenImu unit via debug serial port using any serial terminal program.
+It allows to send custom ASCII commands to OpenIMU unit via debug serial port using any serial terminal program.
 CLI engine reside in CLI directory in libraries source tree.
 Please note that while unit connected to PC via USB port it is visible as four consecutive virtual serial ports.
 Third port in a row will be debug serial port.